 The important thing for engaged couples to keep in mind as they prepare their pre-wedding "to-do" list is the well-known adage, "Your wedding lasts a day, but your marriage lasts a lifetime."
 The Church encourages couples to invest time and energy into the all-important work of preparing for their married life together.

 Both bride and groom must be “free to marry in the Roman Catholic Church”.
 Any person who has been previously married in the Church or civilly married, and whose previous spouse is still alive, regardless of civil divorce or civil annulment, is not free to marry in the church.
 These people should seek a possible annulment in the Roman Catholic Church prior to any further marriage preparations, as noted below.

-Marriage Preparation instituted within the Catholic Church in the Diocese of Orlando is a three-phase process completed over a four to six month period.
+Marriage Preparation instituted within the Catholic Church in the Diocese of Orlando is a three-phase process completed over a four to six month period. (click here for more information from the diocese.)
 The goal of this process is to provide engaged couples with the skills or resources needed to enhance their sacramental marriage and strengthen this indissoluble covenant to one another.
 Ordained priests and deacons, the marriage prep advisor, and trained married couples implement this process.